Doctor of Philosophy in Theology & Apologetics (Ph.D.)

 Language Requirements.
 In addition to the other factors relating to participation in the Ph.D. in Theology and Apologetics those pursuing a cognate must meet language requirements.
 A biblical language competency is required for those applicants who plan to focus on Biblical Studies as their cognate field.
 Students must meet any language requirements prior to their second year in the program.

 Active Enrollment.
 To maintain active enrollment, students must enroll in course work each semester.
-Online students must enroll in at least one course during each academic year (from Fall to Summer) to maintain active enrollment status.
+Students must enroll in at least one course during each academic year (from Fall to Summer) to maintain active enrollment status.

 Residency Requirement.
 The School of Divinity does not have a residency requirement in the traditional sense of requiring students to uproot and move to the physical campus in Lynchburg.
 Using an intensive model, students may come to the Liberty University campus or another designated location for a time of group study with a professor.
 A cohort model will be encouraged by requiring students to register each semester for classes through aggressive advising so that students who begin together will be directed to continue through the program together, meeting regularly and by connecting via the online learning facilities of Liberty University.

 Online Options.
 The School of Divinity proposes to offer Ph.D. courses using the modular format so that students who are living near the campus or who are living at a distance can meet the program requirements.
-Students will be required to be on campus to take campus-based modular courses, to take their comprehensive exams over a two-day period, and to defend their dissertations.
+Students will be required to be on campus to take campus-based modular courses.

 Admission into Doctoral Candidacy